 Since its beginning there has only been one year the race has not been held.
 In 2012 the race was called due to hazardous weather.
 Organizers made the tough decision after keeping in touch with both the Lake Express and Badger ferry companies and them notifying they too were not making their scheduled lake crossings that day.
 With safety being paramount to the event the hazardous conditions on both shores were too much.
 The next day a modified race between Muskegon and Whitehall, MI was held.

 The Clipper Cup is a fantastic event boasting a lot of fun and camaraderie.
 There are many special and unique awards, free lunch in Port Washington and a shore side poker run.
-In 2014 a $500 raffle was added available for entry by all skippers who finish the race.
+In 2014 a $500 raffle was added, it's available to all skippers who finish the race and are present at the award ceremony.
 Both host clubs offer warm welcomes with your enjoyment being top priority

 COME JOIN THE FUN AND BE A PART OF THIS SAILING TRADITION